kevtronix/Blogfolio/README.md

 * Skeleton for server outputs.
 * Content Modification: Welcome page and About page edited
 * Deployed Website to self hosted server
-* TODO:
 * CI/CD: Integrate with Github actions and make sure that each commit can directly go towards updating the server
 * Fix viewing issue with the homepage and projects page (grid)
+* Responsiveness: Enhance the website's design to better accommodate smaller scale devices, ensuring a positive user experience across all device types.

+* TODO:
+    * Host the project on Google Cloud while server is being set up
     * Blog functionality
     * Image showcase
-    * Responsiveness: Enhance the website's design to better accommodate smaller scale devices, ensuring a positive user experience across all device types.
     * Animations: Add animations to each of the pages/cards to make the website more interactive and visually appealing.
     * Implement tests in order to ensure

 ## Status
 Project is: _in progress_